Mortlake, Victoria: History

 After WWII another soldier settlement scheme was established in Mortlake.
 The former Mortlake Shire had the highest number of soldier settlers in Australia.
 There were 248 holdings from nearly 64,000 h on 29 estates, but there were more soldier settlers around Caramut, Hexham and Darlington.

 Population in Mortlake peaked with the end of the baby boomers and the start of the Generation X. A series of droughts and the inevitable process of the young moving to more urban areas for education and work, lend to a change in demographics.
 Deregulation of state government laws put more pressure on small businesses from competition from larger firms in the city.
 Farm labour became more mechanised.
 Eventually the population began to shrink.
 Smaller population meant less demand for services, which reduced the need for employment.

 A Mortlake railway line connected Mortlake with Terang from 1890 until 1977.

 Mortlake Magistrates' Court closed on 1 January 1983.

 Real estate prices collapsed when the Kennett government decreed that all towns over 500 people needed to be connected to the town sewage supply.
 The cost of connecting to the sewage was more that what the house was worth.

-The Avenue of Honour situated on the eastern approach to Mortlake along the Hamilton Highway is a 2.2 km long avenue featuring 192 Monterey Cypress Trees.
+The Avenue of Honour situated on the eastern approach to Mortlake along the Hamilton Highway is a 2.2 km long avenue features 192 Monterey Cypress Trees.
 Originally planted of Arbor Day 1920 the Avenue of Honour was extended after the Second World War, giving rise to the misconception that the Avenue of Honour commemorates veterans of both World Wars.
 Of the 192 trees, 152 commemorate World War One veterans who resided within the former Shire of Mortlake before enlistment.
 The remaining 40 trees are not dedicated.

 Due to the neglect, ageing and the effects of Cypress Canker the Moyne Shire Council announced in 2021 that due to public safety, the remaining trees would be removed and replaced with Holm Oaks over a four-year period.
 The selection of Holm Oaks as the replacement tree brought to a close a decade of intense debate over the future of the Avenue of Honour.
-While the current plan is to replace the existing trees with Holm Oaks, an alternative plan proposed by local veterans involves extending the length of the Avenue of Honour to allow veterans of all conflicts that local men and women have participated in to be commemorated with a Oak Tree.
+While the current plan is to replace the existing trees with Holm Oaks, an alternative plan proposed by local veterans involves extending the length of the Avenue of Honour to allow veterans of all conflicts that local men and women have participated in to be commemorated with an oak tree.
 This would create one of the few Avenue of Honours in Australia to honour veterans of all conflicts and the second longest Avenue of Honour in Victoria.

 Traditional ownership

-The formally recognised traditional owners for the area in which Mortlake sits are the Eastern Maar group of Aboriginal peoples, who are represented by the Eastern Maar Aboriginal Corporation (EMAC).
+The formally recognised traditional owners for the area in which Mortlake sits are the Eastern Maar group of Aboriginal people, who are represented by the Eastern Maar Aboriginal Corporation (EMAC).